ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 1. The template is used to create, update or delete a custom resource and the engine calls the service token.

-2. The custom resource provider processes the cloudformation request and returns a response of `SUCCESS` or
+2. The custom resource provider processes the cloudformation request and returns a response of `SUCCESS` or `FAILURE`

 # CloudFormation Lifecycle

 ## Validating

-From the command line use --template-body or --template-url to validate a template.
+From the command line use `--template-body` or `--template-url` to validate a template.
 Dependency errors, insufficient IAM permissions, invalid value/unsupported resource property, Security Group ID does not exist in VPC (you might have used a SG name instead of an ID), wait condition didn't receive the required number of signals (did the cf scripts get installed on the instance?),

 ## Creating